LukeStampfli/EmbeddedFPSExample/docs-src/guide/setting-up-the-projects.md

 :::

 Some scripts will be used by the client and the server, having a way to synchronize them saves time.
 There are many good ways to do that.
 For the sake of simplicity we will use a folder junction.
 A folder junction synchronizes all files inside a folder to another folder.
-- Create a "shared" folder inside the Scripts folder of the client and the server project.
+- Create a "shared" folder inside the Scripts folder of the client project.

 ### Windows:
 - open the cmd.exe